 Gravenwezel Castle

-In the early Middle Ages 's-Gravenwezel fell, as a fief, under the rule of the land of Breda.
-In 1287 it became the property of the knight Gerard van Wezemaal.
-The oldest known vassal of Gravenwezel was Walterus, Count of Wesele, who was mentioned in 1312.
-During the 14th and 15th century ownership changed hands several times and the oldest parts of the castle date back to these times.
-In 1495 the castle was bought by Jan de Glymes, Lord of Bergen op Zoom.
-The March of Bergen op Zoom kept ownership until 1561.
+Who first built the castle is unknown, but it was part of a defensive line around the city of Antwerp.
+In the early Middle Ages, 's-Gravenwezel came under the rule of Breda as a fief.
+In 1287, it became the property of knight Gerard van Wezemaal.
+The earliest known vassal of Gravenwezel was Walterus, Count of Wesele, who was mentioned in 1312.
+During the 14th and 15th centuries, ownership changed several times, and the oldest parts of the castle date back to this period.
+In 1495, Jan de Glymes, Lord of Bergen op Zoom, purchased the castle, which remained under the March of Bergen op Zoom until 1561.

-In 1774 the castle came into the possession of the widow Isabella Vecquemans de la Vère, who completed the rebuilding of the castle's exterior and redecorated the interior.
-Through hereditary succession the castle came into the hands of the barons Gillès de Pélichy, who would be mayors of the neighboring village from 1830 till 1929.
+In 1774, the castle came into the possession of widow Isabella Vecquemans de la Vère, who completed the exterior renovation and redecorated the interior.
+Through hereditary succession, it eventually passed to the barons Gillès de Pélichy, who served as mayors of the nearby village from 1830 to 1929.
+When the last baroness Gillès de Pélichy died in 1983, her heirs decided to sell the castle.

 Gallery